The absorption coefficient at the

 m_{\rm e}^{3/2} k^{5/2} c} \biggr) \biggl( {\ln 2 \over 2}

-remains; this equation and results derived from it apply to radio
+remains; Equation 7C1 and all results derived from it apply to radio

 expressed in terms of the emission measure $${\rm EM} \equiv \int